 For the past seven months, Jesse has been living in Aguas Calientes.
 He managed to find a room at an affordable rate and has settled in with the locals.
-To pass the time, he has taught some of the children in town how to box and he has made short day trips to nearby attractions.
+To pass the time, he has taught some of the children in town how to box, and he has made short day trips to nearby attractions.

-Reportedly, Katayama is an avid fitness buff who has plans of opening his own gym once he returns to Japan.
+Reportedly, Katayama is an avid fitness buff who plans to open his own gym once he returns to Japan.
 To help pass the time—and stay in shape—he went for daily runs throughout the city and the surrounding countryside.